gis-yang/GIS-Yang.github.io/_pages/about.md

 For my doctoral dissertation, I developed and implemented a novel geo-statistical method that used to assimilate multi-scale data sets with different temporal sampling frequencies and different spatial densities.
 The algorithm has been made available in Python and ArcGIS packages with a user-friendly interface.
 High-performance computing on supercomputer and parallel computing are utilized to enhance the efficiency of the algorithm.

 ## Citizen Science GIS
+I lead the drone team in [Citizen Science GIS](http://www.citizensciencegis.org/).
+I am one of key personnel for the UCF GeoBus project.

 ## NSF Research Experiences for Teachers (RET)
+As the supplementary project for NSF & Smithsonian eelgrass mapping project, I am co-leading the NSF RET project to build mutually rewarding partnerships with K-12 science teachers to transfer teachers’ experience in cutting edge research to the broader impact content in the classroom.
+My drone mapping team work with teachers participating fieldworks along west coast and developing a science unit of 5-7 classroom lessons using fieldwork data and drone mapping principles to support inquiry-based learning with students.

 ## Open Source Geospatial Foundation (OSGeo)